Parameter estimation with one- and two-time measurements on the emission field of the boundary time crystal

 where $\hat{\mu}_{[n_1]}|_{g\pm\delta g}$ denote the one time-bin mode state obtained evolving the full dynamics for the parameter values $g\pm\delta g$, respectively.
 This formula makes use of the Fidelity $\mathbb{F}(\hat{\mu}_1,\hat{\mu}_2)=\text{Tr}\big[\sqrt{\sqrt{\hat{\mu}_1}\hat{\mu}_2\sqrt{\hat{\mu}_1}}\big]$, which quantifies how sensitive is the state to a small parameter change.
 Similarly, in the two time-bin mode case, the QFI is given by:

 where $\hat{\mu}_{[n_1,n_2]}|_{g\pm\delta g}$ correspond to the two time-bin modes reduced states obtained evolving the dynamics with parameter values $g \pm\delta g$.

-In the short time limit, we find these QFI to display a linear scaling with $\Delta t$:
+In the small-$\Delta t$ regime, we find these QFI to display a linear scaling with $\Delta t$:

 We show this numerically in Fig. \ref{fig_QFI_convergence} for estimating the parameter $\omega$, and considering $n_1$ large enough such that the system is in the stationary state $\rho_\mathrm{ss}$.
 In Fig. \ref{fig_QFI_convergence} (a) we illustrate the one time-bin mode case, while in (b) the two time-bin mode case.
 In the latter, we show the QFI optimized over the time of the second bin, $n_2$.
 Similarly to other quantities, we observe that the larger is $N$ the smaller $\Delta t$ needs to be in order to find convergence to the short time behavior.
-This reflects that the regime of validity for the expansion (\ref{unitary_n}) is $N\Gamma\Delta t\ll 1$.

-The quantum Cramér-Rao bound provides a link between the Fisher information and the lowest variance that can be achieved by performing measurements on these reduced states \cite{Braun2018}.
-In particular, when measuring $K$ times an observable $\hat{A}$ on these reduced states, with $K\gg1$, we obtain an estimation of a parameter $g$ with the following variance: